 N.J.S.
-19:3-6 provides for the inclusion of a brief statement interpreting a public question under a variety of circumstances so that the public may understand and know the true purpose of that question.3
+19:3-6 provides for the inclusion of a brief statement interpreting a public question under a variety of circumstances so that the public may understand and know the true purpose of that question.4

-In 2015, the mayor and the council of Belmar adopted an ordinance appropriating \$4.1 million for the construction of a pavilion, and authorizing the issuance of bonds and notes to finance part of the construction.4 A group of Belmar voters filed a protest petition seeking to have a referendum on the ordinance.5 The Borough Administrator drafted an interpretive statement for the proposed ordinance to be voted on during the referendum.6 The Administrator circulated the interpretive statement to the borough attorney, council, and mayor, but it was never submitted to a vote by the mayor and governing body.7
+In 2015, the Mayor and Council of Belmar adopted an ordinance appropriating \$4.1 million for the construction of a pavilion, and authorizing the issuance of bonds and notes to finance part of the construction.
+A group of Belmar voters filed a protest petition seeking to have a referendum on the ordinance.
+The Borough Administrator drafted an interpretive statement for the proposed ordinance to be voted on.
+Administrator circulated the interpretive statement to the Borough Attorney, Council, and Mayor, but it was never submitted to a vote by the Mayor and governing body.

-The Plaintiffs filed suit to invalidate the interpretive statement because "it was never voted on by the mayor and council, thereby depriving plaintiffs and the public an opportunity to comment
+The Plaintiffs filed suit to invalidate the interpretive statement because "it was never voted on by the mayor and council, thereby depriving plaintiffs and the public an opportunity to comment on and object to its content, which contained 'inaccurate, misleading and extraneous information,' presenting another ground for invalidation."9